Dodgers vs. Diamondbacks Player Props Betting Odds

-Mookie Betts and Corbin Carroll are among the players with prop bets available when the Los Angeles Dodgers and the Arizona Diamondbacks play at Dodger Stadium on Tuesday (first pitch at 10:10 PM ET).
+Player prop bet options for Mookie Betts, Corbin Carroll and others are listed when the Los Angeles Dodgers host the Arizona Diamondbacks at Dodger Stadium on Wednesday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!